enkidevs/curriculum/Linux/Permissions & Users/sudo-fu.md

 pip install --user ansible
 %exp
-`pip` is an installer program for Python.
+It's a package manager for programs written in Python.
 Installing modules and packages using it wouldn't require `sudo` permissions.
 %

 ifconfig en0
 %exp
-`ifconfig` is a command used for network interface configurations.
+`ifconfig` is a command used for displaying network interface configurations.
 It doesn't require `sudo`.
 %

 whoami